-On December 28, 2017, the Board of Directors approved the 2017 Equity Inducement Plan.
-Under the plan, the Board of Directors reserved 600,000 shares for the grant of RSUs.
-These grants will be administered by a committee of the Board of Directors or the Board of Directors.
+On December 28, 2017, the Board approved the 2017 Equity Inducement Plan.
+Under the plan, the Board reserved600,000 shares for the grant of RSUs.
+These grants will be administered by the Board or a committee of the Board.
 These awards will be granted to individuals who (a) are being hired as an Employee by the Company or any Subsidiary and such Award is a material inducement to such person being hired; (b) are being rehired as an Employee following a bona fide period of interruption of employment with the Company or any Subsidiary; or (c) will become an Employee of the Company or any Subsidiary in connection with a merger or acquisition.

-As of December 31, 2019, 310,030 shares of common stock remain available to be issued through equity-based instruments under the 2017 Equity Inducement Plan.
+As of December 31, 2020, 139,276 shares of common stock remain available to be issued through equity-based instruments under the 2017 Equity Inducement Plan.